officernd/oauth2-example-app/README.md

 * Clone this repo locally
 * Run `npm install`
 * Open config.ts file
 * Replace clientId and clientSecret with the ones that were provided to you.
-NOTE: Make sure that the application you are using has the following redirect uri registered: `http://localhost:3000/connect/return`
+NOTE: Make sure that the application you are using has at least Read permissions to the OfficeRnD API and the following redirect uri registered: `http://localhost:3000/connect/return`
 * Build using the following command `tsc -p .`.
 NOTE: You should have typescript npm module installed globally to use that command.
 * run `node server`
 * open a browser and navigate to http://localhost:3000